Alexandru-Danesc/clasa-a-12-a-fizica/README.md

-These are the physics lessons from the 12th grade of high-school, according to Romanian national curriculum.
+These are the 12th grade physics lessons, according to the Romanian national curriculum.